ebarr006/Career-Center-RaffleGUI/README.md

 Also included is a shell script to run the application, and output a winner to a textfile when done.
 **NOTE:** If you'd like to run the script:
 * In the if statement, change the path to where ever you plan to store these files.
+For example, in Line 1:

+   `if [ -f /path/to/location/of/output.txt ]; then`
   * If you don't want to include that if statement, just comment it out with '#'
 * make sure to add permissions